mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-29-SIEM-Identity-Monitoring-with-Splunk/README.md

 - Event Log Readers
 - Remote Management Users

+The target group and changed member must be extracted and validated before an alert can reliably distinguish sensitive groups.

 ![Local Group Change Events](screenshots/lab-29-20-local-group-change-events.png)

 ---

-### Step 21 - Tested an Administrator-Specific Search
+### Step 21: Test an Administrator-Specific Search

 A keyword-based search was tested for additions associated with Administrators.